gibbona1/jasp-desktop/Docs/development/jasp-building-guide.md

 Alternatively, those that are more comfortable using command line tools can use *QMake*, the manual for which is available [here](http://doc.qt.io/qt-5/qmake-manual.html). *QMake* projects (like JASP) are typically built in two steps; first *QMake* is called, which generates a Makefile for *Make*, and then *Make* is called with this generated Makefile.

-We recommend building JASP in a separate directory to it's source directory.
+We recommend building JASP in a separate directory to its source directory.
 This can be achieved by calling *QMake* in a separate directory to the source, for example we might create a separate directory beside the *jasp-desktop* directory (perhaps called *jasp-build*), and then from this directory call:

     qmake ../jasp-desktop/JASP.pro
     make # -j8 # <- to gain a considerable speedup on a typical quadcore system